-The backgrounds of The Gloaming’s three Irish members show the strength and colour of this ecosystem.
+The backgrounds of The Gloaming’s three Irish members show the strength, diversity, history and colour of the traditional music ecosystem.
 Hayes hails from County Clare, where a slow, contemplative, and melancholic sweep of fiddle music holds sway amongst its musicians.
 A move to America burnished his sound with new idioms, ranging from Arvo Pärt to Sigur Ros.
 Still very much an East Clare fiddler, Hayes has brought this age-old sound into a modern setting without losing any of its essence.

 Hayes’s fellow fiddler is Dublin-born Ó Raghallaigh, whose head was turned by minimal, experimental sounds.
 His ability to mine the space and texture between the notes with his customized fiddle, part Norwegian Hardanger and part viola d’amore, has produced a mesmerising body of groundbreaking solo and collaborative work.
 As a player, Ó Raghallaigh is fearless and peerless when it comes to following a musical hunch or nudge across the fields and hills.

 Ó Lionáird hails from West Cork, where sean-nós singing - solo singing unaccompanied by any instrument - is the lingua franca.
 Passed down the generations like a field with road footage, the songs cover a multitude of material: historical events, love poems or bittersweet accounts of loss and emigration, and, of course, songs about drinking and devilment.
 An exponent of this dark, passionate, and ancient art, Ó Lionáird has taken a unique, indelibly Irish voice and lyrics drawn from Irish literature into new terrain.
 He has recorded a number of albums for Real World Records and became a choice collaborator for composers like Nico Muhly, Gavin Bryars, and Donnacha Dennehy.